 Selectboard members talked about their options at the board's meeting Tuesday after receiving a detailed analysis from the Finance Department outlining the different impacts of a 10-, 15- and 20-year bond.

-Horton has told the Selectboard that the town probably only needs about $5 million during fiscal year 2014 to cover design, real estate and preliminary costs, so it makes sense to only borrow that portion of the eventual $14.1 million in the first year.
+Horton has told the Selectboard that the town probably only needs about $5 million during fiscal year 2014 to cover design, real estate and preliminary costs, so it makes sense to only borrow that portion of the eventual $14.

 The town could bond for the $5 million and pay it off in 10 years, saving residents about $1.7 million, but that would force a steep 11.5 cent jump in the tax rate.